 Over the past year, Level IT Up worked with Damon to build his confidence, develop his profile, hone his resume and interviewing skills and supported him as he considered, applied for and interviewed for various customer service roles in a range of companies.

 Level IT Up also directly reached out to employers looking for Damon’s skillset and and provided some initial training to staff related to autism awareness and appreciation.

-We are happy to report that Damon recently secured a fulltime term position with 24/7 In Touch working in the Manitoba vaccine call center.
-While this role is initially set to last for the next 8 months, Damon has committed to making himself indispensable to 24/7 In Touch so that future work at 24/7 In Touch will flow from this opportunity.
+We are happy to report that Damon recently secured a full-time permanent position with 24/7 In Touch working on the AirBnB account.
+Damon remains committed to making himself indispensable to 24/7 In Touch and is making his way through additional professional development aimed at further career advancement.

-Congratulations Damon on your new job and congratulations 24/7 In Touch for your new hire.
+Congratulations Damon on your new job and congratulations 24/7 In Touch for your commitment to Damon.
 May your professional relationship be long and prosperous!

 Nelson came to Level IT Up as a recent graduate of Manitoba Institute of Trades and Technology’s Certificate program in Network and Computer Technology.
 With his previous work experience in the Geek Squad and as a Courtesy Clerk at Safeway/Sobeys, Nelson no only brought with him the technical skills needed for work in the tech sector, but also had great soft skills related to working with others.
 Through the training and assessment process, Nelson showed a strong preference for work in an environment where there are clear, concrete and concise expectations and instructions and worked very well in group settings.

 As Nelson completed his training and assessment, an interesting opportunity for work at Parian Logistics came forward which required strong attention to detail, cooperating and collaborating with others, and troubleshooting hardware and logistical issues.
 During the walking interview, Nelson was able to spot and correct one of the problems on the floor and impressed those who were both interviewing and meeting him for the first time.